Rephonic

 Recent interactions between the hosts and their guests.

-Q: What is your favorite cookbook?
+Q: What's your favorite food city?

-Q: What has been your worst mistake?
+Q: What has been your biggest culinary flop?

 Audience Metrics